zeshanziya/grumphp/doc/tasks/twigcsfixer.md

 grumphp:
     tasks:
         twigcsfixer:
-            paths: ['.']
+            paths: []
-            level: 'NOTICE'
+            level: ~
             config: ~
             report: 'text'
-            fix: false
             no-cache: false
-            debug: false
-            quiet: false
-            version: false
-            ansi: false
-            no-ansi: false
-            no-interaction: false
             verbose: false
             triggered_by: ['twig']
 ```

 **paths**

-*Default: null*
+*Default: []*

-By default [`.`] (current folder) will be used.
+By default, current folder will be used.
 On precommit only changed files that live in the paths will be passed as arguments.

 **level**

-*Default: 'NOTICE'*
+*Default: 'notice'*

-The level of the messages to display (possibles values are : 'NOTICE', 'WARNING', 'ERROR').
+The level of the messages to display (possibles values are : 'notice', 'warning', 'error').

 **config**